ariakit/ariakit/packages/reakit/src/Composite/README.md

 - **`wrap`**
   <code>boolean | &#34;horizontal&#34; | &#34;vertical&#34;</code>

+  **Has effect only on two-dimensional composites**.
 If enabled, moving to the next item from the last one in a row or column will focus the first item in the next row or column and vice-versa.
   - `true` wraps between rows and columns.
   - `horizontal` wraps only between rows.
   - `vertical` wraps only between columns.
   - If `loop` matches the value of `wrap`, it'll wrap between the last item in the last row or column and the first item in the first row or column and vice-versa.

+- **`shift`**
+  <code>boolean</code>

+  **Has effect only on two-dimensional composites**.
+If enabled, moving up or down when there's no next item or the next item is disabled will shift to the item right before it.

 ### `Composite`